Soft Pretzel Bites with Cheese Sauce

 Instructions

-- Prep pretzel bites.
-Spread a little bit of oil on a clean surface, or baking mat.
-Take bout 1/4 of the dough and roll into a long tube-like shape.
-See pictures.
-Slice it into one-inch slices (or whatever size you prefer).
+- Shape pretzel bites.
+Spread a little bit of oil on a clean working surface or baking mat.
+Divide dough into eight sections, and roll out each section into a long rope.
+(See pictures.)
+Slice into approximate one-inch equal pieces.

 These pretzel bites make a great appetizer along with the beer cheese dip.
 I found that a key part of the process is to properly drain the soda water after boiling – I didn’t on my first attempt.
 Get them to a nice golden brown.
 On my second attempt they were a big hit!
 We’ll be making these often.